 Potential for Growth in Sustainable Aviation

-Moreover, the implementation of sustainable practices can lead to cost savings in the long run.
-For example, the use of more fuel-efficient aircraft can reduce fuel consumption and thus lower costs.
+Moreover, implementing sustainable practices can lead to cost savings in the long run.
+For example, using more fuel-efficient aircraft can reduce fuel consumption and thus lower costs.
 Airlines can also benefit from the positive branding and public perception that comes with being environmentally responsible.

-In conclusion, while there are challenges to implementing sustainable practices in Sri Lanka’s aviation industry, there are also opportunities for growth and cost savings.
-Airlines that invest in sustainable technologies and practices can benefit from positive branding and public perception, as well as potential cost savings in the long run.
+In conclusion, while implementing sustainable practices in Sri Lanka’s aviation industry can be challenging, there are also opportunities for growth and cost savings.
+Airlines that invest in sustainable technologies and practices can benefit from positive branding, public perception, and potential cost savings in the long run.

 Sri Lanka’s aviation industry is expected to continue its growth trajectory in the coming years, with a focus on sustainability initiatives.
 The government has set ambitious targets to reduce carbon emissions and promote eco-friendly practices in the aviation sector.

-One of the key initiatives is the development of a sustainable aviation biofuel industry.
+One key initiative is the development of a sustainable aviation biofuel industry.
 Sri Lanka has vast potential to produce biofuels from its abundant natural resources, including coconut, sugarcane, and palm oil.
 The government is working with industry stakeholders to establish a regulatory framework to support the development of a sustainable biofuel industry.

-Another area of focus is the reduction of single-use plastic in the aviation sector.
+Another area of focus is reducing single-use plastic in the aviation sector.
 Sri Lanka’s airports have already implemented a ban on single-use plastic, and airlines are being encouraged to follow suit.
 The government is also exploring alternative materials for in-flight products, such as biodegradable cutlery and packaging.

 In addition, Sri Lanka is investing in the development of green airports.
 The country’s first green airport, the Jaffna International Airport, was opened in 2019.
 The airport features solar panels, rainwater harvesting systems, and energy-efficient lighting.
 The government plans to replicate this model in other airports across the country.